 15 Incredible Moments in the History of Facial Hair

 Take a stroll through a trendy neighborhood or flip through a fashion magazine and you may notice that hirsute faces are all the rage.
 Despite their trendy status at this point in time, beards are so much more than a passing fad.
 History has shown us that facial hair has been present in crucial moments of war, politics, and evolution.
-Whether you rock a mustache, sideburns, or a pair of on-fleek eyebrows, these historical highlights just might deepen your appreciation for facial hair.
+Whether you rock a mustache, sideburns, or a pair of very well-groomed eyebrows, these historical highlights just might deepen your appreciation for facial hair.

 1. OUR EARLY ANCESTORS LEARN TO SHAVE (OR PLUCK, RATHER).